Fallen Angels: No Time Like the Present

 After several years of modest fallen angel creation, corporate debt downgrades have begun to accelerate.
 Even prior to the economic dislocations caused by the COVID-19 pandemic, downgrades were expected to grow.
 Against a backdrop of extremely volatile economic activity, however, many issuers’ ability to keep their investment grade rating appears in jeopardy.

 $150 billion of bonds have already entered the fallen angel universe in 2020, a figure that exceeds all calendar years since the 2005 inception of the Bloomberg Barclays US HY Fallen Angel 3% Cap Index.
-Our review of rating agency metrics suggests potential for another $500 million in downgrades.
+Our review of rating agency metrics suggests potential for another $500 billion in downgrades.

 Downgrade History - Amount Outstanding